Prehistory of Anatolia: Phrygia

 The west-central area of Anatolia became the domain of the Phrygian Kingdom following the fragmentation of the Hittite Empire during the 12th century BC, existing independently until the 7th century BC, and strongly featured in Greek mythology.
 Although their origin is disputed, their language more resembled Greek (Dorian) than the Hittites whom they succeeded.
 Possibly from the region of Thrace, the Phrygians eventually established their capital at Gordium (now Yassıhüyük) and an important religious center at Yazılıkaya.
 Known as the Mushki to the Assyrians, the Phrygian people lacked central control in their style of government, and yet established an extensive network of roads.
 They also held tightly onto a lot of the Hittite facets of culture and adapted them over time.

 Well known from ancient Greek and Roman writers is King Midas, the last king of the Phrygian Kingdom.
 The mythology of Midas revolves around his ability to turn objects to gold by mere touch, as granted by Dionysos, and his unfortunate encounter with Apollo from which his ears are turned into the ears of a donkey.
 The historical record of Midas shows that he lived approximately between 740 and 696 BC, and represented Phrygia as a great king.
 Most historians now consider him to be King Mita of the Mushki as noted in Assyrian accounts.
 The Assyrians thought of Mita as a dangerous foe, for Sargon II, their ruler at the time, was quite happy to negotiate a peace treaty in 709 BC.
 This treaty had no effect on the advancing Cimmerians in the East, who streamed into Phrygia and led to the downfall and suicide of King Midas in 696 BC.

 After Midas's death, Phrygia lost its independence, becoming respectively a vassal state of its western neighbour, Lydia, Persia, Greece, Rome and Byzantium, disappearing in the Turkish era.

 Eastern Anatolia

 Cimmeria

-Cimmeria was a region of north eastern Anatolia, appearing in the 8th century BC from the north and east, in the face of the eastern Scythian advance.
+Cimmeria was a region of northeastern Anatolia, appearing in the 8th century BC from the north and east, in the face of the eastern Scythian advance.
 They continued to move west, invading and subjugating Phrygia (696–695 BC), penetrating as far south as Cilicia, and west into Ionia after pillaging Lydia.
 Lydian campaigns between 637 and 626 BC effectively halted this advance.
 The Cimmerian influence progressively weakened and the last recorded mention is in 515 BC.